 Blood cells that get caught on the plaque form clots, which can break loose and completely block blood flow through an artery, causing heart attack or stroke.
-If you suffer from high cholesterol, experts recommend a diet that includes high-fiber foods such as dates.
-(1)
+If you suffer from high cholesterol, experts recommend a diet that includes high-fiber foods, such as dates.

 If you’re reading a list of top foods for constipation relief, don’t be surprised if you see dates on the list.
 The high fiber content of Medjool dates make them a smart choice when it comes to keeping yourself regular.

-Dates have high levels of soluble fiber, which keep bowel movements regular by adding bulk to stool and helping it move faster through the intestines.
+Dates have high soluble fiber foods, which keep bowel movements regular by adding bulk to stool and helping it move faster through the intestines.
 Next time you’re looking for a natural constipation relief remedy, try having a few Medjool dates.

 3. Natural Energy Booster

 Need a new go-to for your pre-workout snack or a healthy post-workout option?
 Try Medjool dates for a natural energy boost.

 4. Reduce Triglyceride Levels